structured-query-language/structured-query-language.github.io/cost-per-query-in-snowflake-using-credits_attributed_compute-in-query_attribution_history.md

-# Cost per Query in Snowflake using credits_attributed_compute in query_attribution_history
+# Cost per Query in Snowflake using credits_attributed_compute metric in query_attribution_history View

 Snowflake has introduced a new View `QUERY_ATTRIBUTION_HISTORY` in `SNOWFLAKE.ACCOUNT_USAGE`.
 This View holds the Snowflake Credits consumption attributed to a single Query execution in Snowflake.